2021 West Yorkshire mayoral election: Labour Party

-Tracy Brabin, the former MP for Batley and Spen, a former actor and television writer, was announced as the Labour and Co-operative candidate on 11 December 2020 following a ballot of party members.
+Tracy Brabin, the former MP for Batley and Spen, a former actress and television writer, was announced as the Labour and Co-operative candidate on 11 December 2020 following a ballot of party members.
 Upon her selection, Brabin resigned as Shadow Minister for the Cultural Industries and would step down as an MP when elected.
 She defeated Susan Hinchcliffe, the chair of the West Yorkshire Combined Authority, the leader of Bradford Council and councillor for Windhill and Wrose ward, and Hugh Goulbourne, solicitor and the chair of the Huddersfield branch of the Co-operative Party.

 Labour opened candidate nominations in October 2020, with a deadline for self-nomination on 14 October.
 To progress to the next interview stage, each candidate required a nomination from at least two Constituency Labour Parties or two affiliated groups by 8 November.
 A joint committee of the party's National Executive Committee and the Regional Executive Committee then selected a shortlist of Brabin, Goulbourne and Hinchcliffe to be voted on and selected in a ballot of party members.

 Peter Judge, a former Calderdale Councillor, nominated himself but was not short-listed.
 Paula Sherriff, the former MP for Dewsbury, had announced her intention to stand as a candidate but later withdrew in March 2020 due to receiving treatment for breast cancer.